Elgavish, Ada, PhD

 In the past few years, in collaborative studies with Harry W. Schroeder, Jr., my interests have expanded to the link between natural protection, e.g., against pneumococci, and D(H) gene conservation.

-Click here for a more complete list of publications in PubMed.
+Click here for a complete list of publications.
 Below are a few selected papers

 Silva-Sanchez A, Liu CR, Vale AM, Khass M, Kapoor P, Elgavish A, Ivanov II, Ippolito GC, Schelonka RL, Schoeb TR, Burrows PD, Schroeder HW Jr. 2015.
 Violation of an Evolutionarily Conserved Immunoglobulin Diversity Gene Sequence Preference Promotes Production of dsDNA-Specific IgG Antibodies.
 PLoS One.
 10(2):e0118171.
 PMID: 25706374 PMCID: PMC4338297